nielsvm/purge/README.md

 When editing content of any kind, Drupal will transparently and efficiently invalidate cached pages in Drupal's own **anonymous page cache**.
-When Drupal renders a page, it lists all the rendered items on the page in a special HTTP response header named ``X-Drupal-Cache-Tags``.
+When Drupal renders a page, it can lists all the rendered items on the page in a special HTTP response header named ``X-Drupal-Cache-Tags``.
 For example, this allows all cached pages with the ``node:1`` Cache-Tag in their headers to be invalidated, when that particular node (node/1) is changed.

-Purge ships with the ``CacheTagsQueuer``, a mechanism which puts Drupal's invalidated Cache-Tags into Purge's queue.
+Purge ships with the **Core tags queuer**, which replicates everything Drupal core invalidated onto Purge's queue.
 So, when Drupal clears rendered items from its own page cache, Purge will add a _invalidation_ object to its queue so that it gets cleared remotely as well.
-When this is undesired behavior, take a look at ``tests/modules/purge_noqueuer_test/``.

 #### Queue
 Queueing is an inevitable and important part of Purge as it makes cache